streamlit/docs/content/library/advanced-features/dataframes.md

 ### Copy and paste support

 The data editor supports pasting in tabular data from Google Sheets, Excel, Notion, and many other similar tools.
-You can also copy-paste data between `st.experimental_data_editor` instances.
+You can also copy-paste data between `st.data_editor` instances.
 This can be a huge time saver for users who need to work with data across multiple platforms.
 To try it out:

 1. Copy data from [this Google Sheets document](https://docs.google.com/spreadsheets/d/1Z0zd-5dF_HfqUaDDq4BWAOnsdlGCjkbTNwDZMBQ1dOY/edit?usp=sharing) to clipboard
 2. Select any cell in the `name` column of the table below and paste it in (via `ctrl/cmd + v`).